Residence Life

 - Are pets allowed?

 With the exception of aquatic pets, such as small turtles and fish in small aquariums, students are not permitted to bring pets to campus.
-Students are fined for keeping pets in their room.
-Service and Assistance animals are permitted by following the College’s policies and submitting the proper forms for approval.
+Students are fined for keeping a pet in their room.
+Students with ESA needs should work with their doctor to fill out a Special Needs Housing Request Form, available at monmouthcollege.edu/special-housing

 - Do I need my own property insurance?

 Yes.
-Students are responsible for their own property.
+Students are responsible for their property.
 Monmouth College does not offer property insurance.

 - Are rooms carpeted?

 Rooms feature a mix of carpeted and non-carpeted areas.
-Individual room measurements are not always available since measurements vary, but all rooms will accommodate a rug up to eight-feet by ten-feet.
+Individual room measurements are not available, but all rooms will accommodate a rug up to 8-feet-by-10-feet in size.
 Rugs and carpeting may not be affixed to the floor.

 - Is co-ed housing available?